 Beginning Beekeeping Important Questions

-Where will you put the hive(s)?
+Where will you locate the honey bee hive(s)?

-What does your homeowner’s insurance policy say?
+What does your homeowner’s insurance policy say about keeping honey bees?

 Are honey bees legal where you intend to put them?